-- Excellent problem-solving skills under pressure because unanticipated issues will always arise even with the best-planned real estate development projects.
+- Excellent problem-solving skills under pressure because unanticipated issues will always arise, even with the best-planned real estate development projects.

 - Creativity and the ability to ‘think outside of the box,’ such as developing unique commercial real estate projects that meet the market’s needs and attract both qualified tenants and future investment partners for new developments.

 Developing commercial real estate takes a lot of hard work, and success doesn’t happen overnight.
-However, once you’ve built a record of success in your market and developed a reputation for yourself, you may very well find yourself with more deals and offers to invest than you can handle.
+However, once you’ve built a record of success in your market and developed a reputation for yourself, you may very well find yourself with more deals and offers to invest in than you can handle.